manaakiwhenua/manaakiwhenua-standards/README.md

 What are the MLWR Github standards?

 * Repository must include a README.md file that is non empty.
 * Repository must include a LICENSE file that is non empty.
+The LICENSE file can be named 'LICENSE', 'LICENSE.txt', or 'LICENSE.md'.

 ## Installation Instructions